bertrandlalo/prefect_jobs/docs/source/deployment.rst

    .. code-block:: console

-      $ helm install --name somename \
+      $ helm install --name NAME \
           --set-string quetzal.username=USERNAME \
           --set-string quetzal.password=PASSWORD \
           ./helm/iguazu

-   where ``somename`` is an optional name to keep track of helm applications, ``USERNAME`` and ``PASSWORD`` are the Quetzal user and password that will be used by Iguazu to run its scheduled flows.
+   where ``NAME`` is an optional name to keep track of helm applications, ``USERNAME`` and ``PASSWORD`` are the Quetzal user and password that will be used by Iguazu to run its scheduled flows.

+   Since we like *Iguazu* as the name of this project, I suggest we use a theme here like `names of rivers in alphabetic order <https://en.wikipedia.org/wiki/List_of_rivers_by_length>`_ (amazon for our first deployment, bluenile when we decide to make a second one, etc.)

 2. Get the scheduler service external IP if you want to see the UI.
 It will be listed on the ``EXTERNAL-IP`` of the ``nginx-ingress-controller`` service.